-UK's EU ambassador tells colleagues to challenge 'muddled thinking' - BBC News
+EU ambassador attacks 'muddled thinking'

 UK's EU ambassador tells colleagues to challenge 'muddled thinking'

-The UK's ambassador to the EU urged British colleagues in Brussels to challenge "muddled thinking and... speak truth to power" as he quit ahead of Brexit talks, the BBC has learnt.
+The UK's ambassador to the EU urged British colleagues in Brussels to challenge "muddled thinking and... speak truth to power" as he quit ahead of Brexit talks, it has emerged.

 Writing to staff, Sir Ivan Rogers said ministers needed to hear "unvarnished" and "uncomfortable" views from Europe.

-Earlier it was revealed Sir Ivan would be leaving his post early.
+Earlier it emerged Sir Ivan would be leaving his post several months early.

 The government said he had quit so a successor could be in place before Brexit negotiations started.

-His early departure was welcomed by Brexit campaigners while pro-EU politicians said it was a blow to the government's negotiations.
+Brexit campaigners welcomed his early departure, while pro-EU politicians said it was a blow to the government's negotiations.

-In his note to colleagues, obtained by the BBC, Sir Ivan said: "I hope you will continue to challenge ill-founded arguments and muddled thinking and that you will never be afraid to speak the truth to those in power.
+In his note, Sir Ivan said: "I hope you will continue to challenge ill-founded arguments and muddled thinking and that you will never be afraid to speak the truth to those in power.

 "I hope that you will support each other in those difficult moments where you have to deliver messages that are disagreeable to those who need to hear them."